USEPA/AMET/docs/AMET_Users_Guide_v15.md

 programs are $AMETBASE/bin/sitex\_daily.exe and $AMETBASE/bin/sitex_daily_O3.exe;
 the first one matches the AQS network’s data to the nearest grid cell in the CMAQ model, and the second one does the same for the other networks.
-These programs need to be downloaded and built (and the path to the excutable specified in the amet-config.R file before running the aqProject.csh script.
+These programs need to be downloaded and built (and the path to the executable specified in the amet-config.R file before running the aqProject.csh script.
 After each network has been matched to the model, the aqExample table is populated with the model-obs pairs.
 In addition to creating and populating the aqExample table, the script